KozmikZ/XMap---Web-Application/README.md

 ```bash
 python3 cli.py -t "URL"
 ```
 This command performs the most ordinary scan of a website for all URL parameters.
 The "t" parameter here represents "target," and for XMAP, it's the only necessary parameter in the case of a quick scan.
-XMAP will find the most important confirmed vulnerabilities in the fastest way and report to the user in the following form:
+XMAP will find the most important confirmed vulnerabilities in the fastest way and report to the user.

 **Alternatively**, the tool can be run with the "b" parameter: